Mrneyestani/MonSiteWeb-main/content/projects/SpotifyProfile.md

 showInProjects: false
 ---

 A web app for visualizing personalized Spotify data.
-View your top artists, top tracks, recently played tracks, and detailed audio information about each track.
-Create and save new playlists of recommended tracks based on your existing playlists and more.
+View your